Canadian Natural Resources (TSE:CNQ) Given a C$63.00 Price Target by Raymond James Analysts

-Canadian Natural Resources (TSE:CNQ) (NYSE:CNQ) has been assigned a C$63.00 price objective by Raymond James in a report released on Friday, Analyst Price Targets reports.
-The brokerage currently has an “outperform” rating on the stock.
-Raymond James’ target price would indicate a potential upside of 16.26% from the company’s current price.
+Canadian Natural Resources (TSE:CNQ) (NYSE:CNQ) has been assigned a C$63.00 target price by investment analysts at Raymond James in a report released on Friday, BayStreet.CA reports.
+The firm currently has an “outperform” rating on the stock.
+Raymond James’ price objective points to a potential upside of 20.92% from the company’s current price.

-A number of other equities analysts have also weighed in on CNQ.
-Scotiabank upped their target price on shares of Canadian Natural Resources from C$52.00 to C$60.00 in a research note on Thursday, October 14th.
-CIBC boosted their price target on shares of Canadian Natural Resources from C$58.00 to C$62.00 and gave the stock a “na” rating in a report on Friday, October 15th.
-Tudor Pickering boosted their price target on shares of Canadian Natural Resources to C$57.00 and gave the company a “buy” rating in a research report on Wednesday, October 13th.
-Royal Bank of Canada set a C$60.00 price target on shares of Canadian Natural Resources and gave the stock an “outperform” rating in a research note on Friday.
-Finally, National Bankshares cut their price objective on shares of Canadian Natural Resources from C$70.00 to C$69.00 and set an “outperform” rating for the company in a research note on Friday.
-Three investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of C$57.26.
+Several other equities analysts also recently commented on CNQ.
+National Bankshares decreased their target price on Canadian Natural Resources from C$70.00 to C$69.00 and set an “outperform” rating on the stock in a research report on Friday, November 5th.
+Royal Bank of Canada reaffirmed an “outperform” rating and issued a C$60.00 target price on shares of Canadian Natural Resources in a research report on Friday, November 5th.
+Evercore upped their target price on Canadian Natural Resources from C$52.00 to C$57.00 in a research report on Thursday, October 21st.
+Scotiabank upped their target price on Canadian Natural Resources from C$52.00 to C$60.00 in a research report on Thursday, October 14th.
+Finally, Barclays upped their target price on Canadian Natural Resources from C$48.00 to C$51.00 and gave the company a “na” rating in a research report on Friday, July 16th.
+Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of C$62.02.

 Canadian Natural Resources Limited acquires, explores for, develops, produces, markets, and sells crude oil, natural gas, and natural gas liquids (NGLs).
 The company offers synthetic crude oil (SCO), light and medium crude oil, bitumen (thermal oil), primary heavy crude oil, and Pelican Lake heavy crude oil.